 - Heat the oil in a seasoned fry pan or non-stick pan.
 Carefully add the potatoes into the hot oil.
 Keep uncovered.

-- Fry potato until crispy about 25 minutes.
+- Fry potatoes until crispy about 20-25 minutes.
 Do not rapidly stir potatoes, but carefully flip them, try to keep them intact, and not mushy.

-- Just before the potatoes look like they are done frying, add the onions to the potatoes and continue to cook for the final 5 minutes.
+- Just before the potatoes are starting to crisp up, add the sliced onions to the potatoes and continue to cook for the final 5 minutes.

 - Add salt and pepper and a garnish of green onions carefully as you try to mix the seasoning together, but keep potatoes as intact as you can.